mindspore-ai/docs/docs/mindformers/docs/source_en/feature/monitor.md

 ### Explanation of the Visualization of Indicators

-The callback functions `MFLossMonitor` and `TrainingStateMonitor` will monitor different scalar metrics respectively.
+The callback functions `MFLossMonitor`, `TrainingStateMonitor` and `TopkBiasBalanceCallback` will monitor different scalar metrics respectively.
 The `TrainingStateMonitor` does not need to be set by the user in the configuration file, it will be added automatically according to monitor_config.

 #### MFLossMonitor Monitoring Metrics